altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 After the rifle exhibition was finished, Regis and Eric headed for the Officers’ Mess.

-【Thanks to you, the exhibition went smoothly.】
+"Thanks to you, the exhibition went smoothly."<br/>

-【I’m glad to be of help.】
+"I’m glad to be of help."<br/>

 Eric replied with a smile.

 Ever since they decided to hold a rifle exhibition, Eric had been very tense.
 He was finally smiling, which put Regis at ease.

-【It’s glad that you can use a rifle… If I am the one demonstrating, they might misunderstand and think this rifle is worse than a toy gun.】
+"It’s glad that you can use a rifle… If I am the one demonstrating, they might misunderstand and think this rifle is worse than a toy gun."<br/>

 Eric smiled awkwardly.

-【Ahaha… Sir Regis can do it too if you practice more.】
+"Ahaha… Sir Regis can do it too if you practice more."<br/>

-【I better not.
+"I better not.
 I don’t have the talent for using rifles at all.
-The marks on my shoulder had finally faded.】
+The marks on my shoulder had finally faded."<br/>

-【Without being familiar with it, even firing one shot will leave a mark.】
+"Without being familiar with it, even firing one shot will leave a mark."<br/>

-【What about now?】
+"What about now?"<br/>

-【There isn’t any problem now.
-My body had learned how to disperse the recoil when firing.】
+"There isn’t any problem now.
+My body had learned how to disperse the recoil when firing."<br/>

-【Hmm…】
+"Hmm…"<br/>

 Eric bowed deeply.

-【I am very grateful to you, Sir Regis.
-When I couldn’t exert any strength with my left hand, I even thought about leaving the army.】
+"I am very grateful to you, Sir Regis.
+When I couldn’t exert any strength with my left hand, I even thought about leaving the army."<br/>

-【……】
+"……"<br/>

-【But now, I’m an escort officer and a rifleman, I’m very thankful for that.】
+"But now, I’m an escort officer and a rifleman, I’m very thankful for that."<br/>

-【Yes… Well, you are stronger than me even though you got hurt.】
+"Yes… Well, you are stronger than me even though you got hurt."<br/>

-【Because Sir Regis is a very special person.
-You can defeat an army of 10,000 just by wielding your pen.】
+"Because Sir Regis is a very special person.
+You can defeat an army of 10,000 just by wielding your pen."<br/>

 In the face of such lavish compliments, Regis’ face turned red.

 Speaking of which, Eric always spoke with elegance.

-【… I will work hard to meet your expectations.】
+"… I will work hard to meet your expectations."<br/>

-【Me too.
-Please continue to guide me on, Sir Regis.】
+"Me too.
+Please continue to guide me on, Sir Regis."<br/>

-【Y-Yes.】
+"Y-Yes."<br/>

 They arrived at the mess.

 Regis stared with his eyes wide open.

-【This is…?!】
+"This is…?!"<br/>

 The astonishing fact made him stood in place dumbfoundedly.

 His hands started trembling.

-【Hmm?
+"Hmm?
 Ah, isn’t that Regis.
-Thank you for your hard work too, Eric.】
+Thank you for your hard work too, Eric."<br/>

 Altina who was already there waved at them.

 Regis said with trembling lips:

-【… Who are you?】
+"… Who are you?"<br/>

-【Hey… What are you saying?!】
+"Hey… What are you saying?!"<br/>

-【It’s unbelievable.
-Altina is reading a book?!】
+"It’s unbelievable.
+Altina is reading a book?!"<br/>

-【How rude!
-I also read at times!】
+"How rude!
+I also read at times!"<br/>

 Fufu, Eric laughed wryly.

-【Her Highness had been reading a lot recently.
-She said she want Regis to see how much she had grown when he comes back.】
+"Her Highness had been reading a lot recently.
+She said she want Regis to see how much she had grown when he comes back."<br/>

 Altina blushed.

-【N-Not really… I have always been reading books.】
+"N-Not really… I have always been reading books."<br/>

-【That’s wonderful.】
+"That’s wonderful."<br/>

 When she heard what Regis said, Altina’s heart skipped a beat.

-【I-Is that so?】
+"I-Is that so?"<br/>

-【Yes, reading is a wonderful thing.
-Every book has its own value.】
+"Yes, reading is a wonderful thing.
+Every book has its own value."<br/>

-【Ahaha…】
+"Ahaha…"<br/>

-【I feel a sudden urge to eat, so I will be going back to my room.】
+"I feel a sudden urge to eat, so I will be going back to my room."<br/>

-【Hey!
-Didn’t you come here to eat!?】
+"Hey!
+Didn’t you come here to eat!?"<br/>

 Not just Altina, even Eric was stopping him.

 Regis gritted his teeth.

-【It’s suffering to look at other people reading before me.】
+"It’s suffering to look at other people reading before me."<br/>

-【The food is coming soon.】
+"The food is coming soon."<br/>

-【Even if I fill my stomach, I can’t live if I don’t read books.】
+"Even if I fill my stomach, I can’t live if I don’t read books."<br/>

-【I don’t think that’s true, but let’s drop it.】
+"I don’t think that’s true, but let’s drop it."<br/>

 It might sound like a joke, but it showed his true thoughts.
 Regis could go without food if he could read.